Perinban/Stock-Market-Analysis/README.md

 trading volumes as a measure of market awareness and company performance in financial environments.

-**2.3.3) Aggregate Yearly Returns: DAX Companies in 2024**
+**2.3.3) Aggregate Yearly Returns:  Companies in 2024**

-The below figure **\[Mentioned in Appendix 5\]** shows the monthly returns of various DAX companies from January to July for the year 2024.
+The below figure **\[Mentioned in Appendix 5\]** shows the monthly returns of various  companies from January to July for the year 2024.
 In January, SPDR Bloomberg Barclays Mortgage had the highest return at 0.996, while DTE Energy Company has the lowest return of -1.053.
 February continued with SPDR Bloomberg Barclays Mortgage leading at